ayushraj1017/review_project_Js/README.md

 # review_project_Js
-# Click on next to check for reviews
+# Click on next and Previous button to check for reviews